wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/PenTools/PenTools-OpenSource-Reference.md

 * [fsociety #Project#](https://github.com/Manisso/fsociety): A Penetration Testing Framework, you will have every script that a hacker needs.

+* [AutoSploit #Project#](https://github.com/NullArray/AutoSploit): As the name might suggest AutoSploit attempts to automate the exploitation of remote hosts.
+Targets are collected automatically as well by employing the Shodan.io API.

 # CTF

 * [fbctf](https://github.com/facebook/fbctf)